ahmedoyassin/rtos-raspbrian-uni-proj/README.md

+# README: Running the C Code on Rasbprian Using Geany

-*Real-Time Task Scheduling in Embedded Linux*
+**Real-Time Task Scheduling in Embedded Linux**

 ***Project Overview***